HTTP-RPC/Kilo/README.md

 The `BasicAuthentication` class is provided by the HTTP-RPC Java client library.
 Applications may provide custom implementations of the `Authentication` interface to support other authentication schemes.

 ### Examples
-The following code snippet demonstrates how `WebServiceProxy` can be used to invoke the methods of the hypothetical math service discussed earlier.
+The following code snippet demonstrates how `WebServiceProxy` can be used to access the resources of the hypothetical math service discussed earlier.
 It first creates an instance of the `WebServiceProxy` class and configures it with a pool of ten threads for executing requests.
-It then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b".
-Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments:
+It then invokes the `getSum(double, double)` method of the service, passing a value of 2 for "a" and 4 for "b".
+Finally, it executes the `getSum(List<Double>)` method, passing the values 1, 2, and 3 as arguments:

     // Create service
     URL serverURL = new URL("https://localhost:8443");